AgeOfLearning/aofl/webpack-packages/webcomponent-css-loader/README.md

 # @aofl/webcomponent-css-loader

-The **\@aofl/webcomponent-css-loader** A loader that shares pruned global styles between web components.
+The **\@aofl/webcomponent-css-loader** is a webpack loader that shares pruned global styles between web components.

 ## Getting started